 - If I click on the + signs in each month-row, I get year-wise (same month, different years) amounts too.

 Moreover, we can expand or collapse data fields with the following workaround.

 - Click on any cell in the Row Labels column ⇒ Go to the PivotTable Analyze tab ⇒ click on the Expand Field or Collapse Field buttons.

 2. Use of Value Field Settings & Sort: Find Maximum Value and Corresponding Data

 “Which client has ordered the most till 2022?”

 - Here we will work with two variables: Client and Amount.

-- To get the answer, we have to place the Client field in the Rows area and the Amount field in the Values area.
-But, since Excel chooses the Sum operation for Values in a Pivot Table by default, we have to change these settings to see the maximum amount of order.
+- To get the answer, we must place the Client field in the Rows area and the Amount field in the Values area.
+However, since Excel chooses the Sum operation for Values in a Pivot Table by default, we have to change these settings to see the maximum amount of order.

 - For that, select a cell from the Values field (i.e., Sum of Amount column here) ⇒ go to the PivotTable Analyze tab ⇒ click on the Field Settings option.
 You will find this command in the Active Field group.

 - Now, from the Value Field Settings window, choose the Max option from the Summarize value field by section ⇒ Then press OK.